HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/README.md

 ## KrbRelayUp

-This is essentially a universal no-fix **local privilege escalation** in windows **domain** environments where **LDAP signing is not enforced,** where the **user has self rights** (to configure **RBCD**) and where the **user can create computers in the domain.**\
-All the **requirements** are satisfied with **default settings**.
+A **local privilege escalation** vulnerability exists in Windows **domain** environments under specific conditions.
+These conditions include environments where **LDAP signing is not enforced,** users possess self-rights allowing them to configure **Resource-Based Constrained Delegation (RBCD),** and the capability for users to create computers within the domain.
+It is important to note that these **requirements** are met using **default settings**.

 Find the **exploit in** [**https://github.com/Dec0ne/KrbRelayUp**](https://github.com/Dec0ne/KrbRelayUp)

-Even if the attack is For more information about the flow of the attack check [https://research.nccgroup.com/2019/08/20/kerberos-resource-based-constrained-delegation-when-an-image-change-leads-to-a-privilege-escalation/](https://research.nccgroup.com/2019/08/20/kerberos-resource-based-constrained-delegation-when-an-image-change-leads-to-a-privilege-escalation/)
+For more information about the flow of the attack check [https://research.nccgroup.com/2019/08/20/kerberos-resource-based-constrained-delegation-when-an-image-change-leads-to-a-privilege-escalation/](https://research.nccgroup.com/2019/08/20/kerberos-resource-based-constrained-delegation-when-an-image-change-leads-to-a-privilege-escalation/)

 ## AlwaysInstallElevated